zebulonsmith/NativePSMSI/README.md

 If necessary, you could create a transform to go with the original MSI that contains any necessary customizations.

 ## Future Plans
-I'd like to add an Add-MSIDatabaseTableRow function at some point, but it's late and I'm out of wine.
+~I'd like to add an Add-MSIDatabaseTableRow function at some point, but it's late and I'm out of wine.~ Add DELETE FROM, CREATE TABLE, DROP TABLE, etc. Maybe also a function that allows manual execution of a provided query.

 ## Functions in the Module
 Import the module and use Get-Help for examples and full documentation.